lwjohnst86/tagDiabetes/doc/manuscript.md

 ## Metabolic characterization

-After 8-12 hours of fasting, participants completed a 75g oral glucose tolerance test (OGTT) at each examination visit, with blood samples taken at fasting, 30 min, and 2 hr post-glucose load.
+After 8-12 hours of overnight fasting, participants completed a 75g oral glucose tolerance test (OGTT) at each examination visit, with blood samples taken at fasting, 30 min, and 2 hr post-glucose load.
 Samples were subsequently processed and frozen at -70°C.
 Alanine aminotransferase (ALT) was measured using standard laboratory procedures.
 Cholesterol, HDL, and clinically-measured TAG were measured using Roche Modular's enzymatic colorimetric tests (Mississauga, ON).
-At the 6-year visit only, clinically-measured TAG was only quantified on a subset of the participants (n=126).
 Both insulin and glucose were measured from OGTT blood samples at fasting, 30 minute, and 2 hour time points.
 Specific insulin was measured with the Elecsys 1010 (Roche Diagnostics, Basel, Switzerland) immunoassay analyzer and